JD557/interim/examples/release/1-intro.md

 First, our application will need to somehow receive input (e.g. mouse clicks), so we need to provide the `InputState` from our backend.

-Then, we import `import eu.joaocosta.interim.InterIm._`.
+Then, we import `import eu.joaocosta.interim.InterIm.*`.
 This enables the InterIm DSL, which give us access to our component functions.

-Next, we start our UI with `ui(inputState, uiState)`.
+Next, we start our UI with `ui(inputState, uiContext)`.
 All DSL operation must happen inside this block which, in the end, returns the sequence of render operations that must be executed by the backend.

 Now, to the button logic: